keiyoushi/extensions-source/CONTRIBUTING.md

     - When a theme's default implementation changes, `baseVersionCode` should be increased, the initial value should be `1`.
     - For example, for a new theme with a new source, extention version code will be `0 + 0 + 1 = 1`.
-- `IntelijConfigurationGeneratorMainKt` should be run on creating or removing a multisrc theme.
-    - On removing a theme, you can manually remove the corresponding configuration in the `.run` folder instead.
-    - Be careful if you're using sparse checkout.
-If other configurations are accidentally removed, `git add` the file you want and `git restore` the others.
-Another choice is to allow `/multisrc/src/main/java/eu/kanade/tachiyomi/multisrc/*` before running the generator.

 ## Running